 Sophia Goodfriend

-Alongside my academic work, I work as an independent researcher with civil society organizations in the region and as a freelance journalist.
-My writing on warfare, automation, and digital rights has appeared in Foreign Policy, The Baffler, +972 Magazine, The Boston Review, among other outlets.
-Before begining my PhD, I recieved a Masters in Social Sciences from the University of Chicago and a BA in American Studies (summa cum laude) from Tufts University.
+My popular writing on warfare and automation has appeared in The London Review of Books, Foreign Policy, The Baffler, +972 Magazine, The Boston Review, among other outlets.
+I have a PhD in Cultural Anthropology from Duke University.
+I recieved a Master’s in Social Sciences from the University of Chicago and a BA in American Studies (summa cum laude) from Tufts University.
+My research has been supported by the Harvard Kennedy School’s Belfer Center, the Fulbright-Hays Program, and the National Science Foundation, among other institutions.
 My inbox is open for commissions.

-My research has practical and theoretical implications.
-Ethnographically, I am concerned with the kind of humanity at stake in new surveillance regimes.
-Practically, my research investigates the risks posed by new technologies while outlining how automated surveillance can be implemented without eroding fundamental human rights.
+My research has theoretical and practical implications.
+Ethnographically, I ask what unchecked developments in AI mean for the human condition.
+Practically, my research investigates the risks posed by new technologies while outlining how automated systems can be implemented without eroding fundamental human rights.

 A Street View of Occupation: